Chloe Washington, HubSpot

 In turn, having real-time analytics can lead to better personalization, for example—one of retail marketers’ top priorities.
 Personalized marketing is most effective when it incorporates detailed data on exactly where prospects are in the buyer’s journey in real time, allowing marketers to act quickly in response to a new touchpoint.
 When they have the ability to see a prospect is actively looking for a product they’re able to provide, they can push out the right content for them at the right time, leading to (hopefully) a new customer win.

 The data usage doesn’t end with personalization insights and improved timing; in fact, it should feed all the way through to planning and strategy efforts, informing product marketers, demand gen leaders, and customer advocacy and operations so that proper segmentation can be established, enabling plans to be balanced according to a set of relevant achievable goals.
 This is where Uptempo can help!
-Contact us with more questions or request a demo anytime.
+Contact us with more questions or Connect with Us anytime.

 Since implementing a marketing operations and resource management system, ServiceNow has been able…